DeepDeepDeep/LoLEsportsWatcher/README.md

 # There might be bugs, I haven't been able to test it extensively.

 # League Esports Watcher Chrome Extension
-This is a Chrome extension that automatically opens games on lolesports.com in a new tab.
+This is a Chrome extension that automatically opens games on lolesports.com in a new window.
 This is helpful if you don't want to miss games.

 ## Installation